3 min read

 A Two-Stage Process

 In practice, employment screening will generally follow a two-stage process.
-First, a targeted background screening will be designed to comply with the Green factors, identifying applicants who will not be excluded as well as some who would be.
-The employer would then perform an individualized assessment on the applicants who would be excluded by the screen.
+First, a targeted background screening will be designed to comply with the Green factors, identifying applicants who will not be excluded as well as some who will be.
+The employer would then perform an individualized assessment of the applicants who would be excluded by the screen.
 Taken together, these two steps use 4 important criteria for evaluating criminal history.

 The first 3 criteria come from the Green v.
 Missouri Pacific Railroad case (523 F.2d.
 1290 (8th Circuit, 1975)).
 It’s useful to note that the issue in the Green case was the railroad’s use of a blanket exclusion policy to refuse employment to anyone with a criminal history other than a minor traffic offense.